-The Ducati 848 maintenance schedule — sourced from the owner’s manual.
-This also applies to the Ducati 848 Evo.
+The Ducati 848 maintenance schedule — sourced from the owner’s manual, with reference to parts diagrams and online fiches.

 What you need to maintain the Ducati 848

 The following is a list of consumables (things like oil, spark plugs etc.) you need to maintain the Ducati 848.

 The EVO and EVO Corse variations have some enhancements and so the parts list is slightly different.

 |Oil||Ducati recommends Shell Advance Ultra motorcycle oil.
 You need 3.7L for a complete oil change.
 It’s hard to find and expensive so people suggest Mobil 1 Synthetic 10W-40.|

 |Oil filter||Genuine Ducati part for the oil filter is 44440037A.
 You can also use a Hiflofiltro HF153RC oil filter which can be changed with a normal wrench.|

 |Air filter||The Ducati part for the air filter is 42610201A.
 You can also use a DU-1007 from K&N.|

 |Brake/ Clutch fluid||Ducati recommends Shell Advance DOT 4, but that’s quite hard to find, so Castrol DOT 4 Synthetic is a good and very high-quality alternative.|

 |Coolant||Ducati recommends Shell Advance Coolant or a 35-40% mix of Glycoshell, a Nitrite, Amine, and Phosphate-free coolant.
 But any ethylene glycol-based coolant with corrosion inhibitors safe for aluminum radiators will do the job, and Pro Honda HP coolant is a popular choice.|